DanelAdatia/react-interactive-nav/README.md

 - **Context Menu:**
   Right-click on pages to open a contextual options menu.
   If a page is selected, an ellipsis icon appears — clicking it also opens the menu.

+  The menu includes the following options:
+  - **Set as First Page:** Make the selected page the first in the navigation order.
+  - **Rename:** Change the name/label of the selected page.
+  - **Copy:** Create a duplicate of the selected page with the same content.
+  - **Duplicate:** Quickly create an identical page next to the original.
+  - **Delete:** Remove the selected page from the navigation bar.

 - **Responsive & Scrollable:**
   Horizontal scroll with hidden scrollbar for small screens.